ruthyee12/CEPARCO_IP/README.md

 - Threshold Comparison: Each comparison is done for 32 pixels in a single instruction.
 - Segmentation Update: The segmentation map is updated in parallel, modifying 32 pixels at once.

-First History Image Processing (AVX-Optimized)
+First History Image Processing (AVX-Optimized):

 <img src="screenshots/firstavx.png">

-Next History Image Processing (AVX-Optimized)
+Next History Image Processing (AVX-Optimized):

 <img src="screenshots/nextavx.png">